 To be considered for admission, all dental school and postgraduate transcripts must be translated by Educational Credential Evaluators (ECE).
 Candidates must submit original official transcripts to ECE for course-by-course evaluation.
 Dental school transcript must have a GPA of 2.00 or higher in order to be considered for admission.
 To ensure uniformity of evaluation, ECE is the only credentialed evaluation report accepted.
 Educational Credential Evaluators website: www.ece.org

 TRANSLATION OF DOCUMENTS

 Applicants are required to submit original, official, certified English translation of ALL documents that are not prepared in the English language.
 Photocopies are not acceptable.
 Each translator must provide an original declaration with each translation attesting his/her fluency in the particular language and certify under penalty of perjury that the translation is complete and accurate to the best of his/her ability.

 The School of Dentistry recommends, but does not require, that applicants with non-English academic credentials use one of the following sources for translation:

 - A translator accredited by the American Translators Association (ATA): website: www.atanet.org , phone: (703) 683-6100 or e-mail: firstname.lastname@example.org .

 - Certified or registered court interpreter.
 Information on court interpreters is available through the Judicial Council at (415) 865-7530.
 General information is provided at the website, www.courts.ca.gov .
 The court interpreter must sign the translation and declaration in the presence of a Notary Public.

 Applicants who complete Part I of the application procedure and show potential for success in the program will be required to participate in Part II, which will take place at the UCSF School of Dentistry.
-Instruction manuals will be provided prior to the Technical Skill Examination.

 Part II will consist of: